petebids/petebids.github.io/_wip/2023-03-18-api-emulation.markdown

 #### For profit!

 ##### Redpanda
-Redpanda are a company that built and support the Redpanda message broker, a c++ Apache Kafka compatible message broker.
+Redpanda are a company that built and support the Redpanda message broker, a drop in replacement for Apache Kafka.
 The business proposal of Redpanda is pretty simple - cheap/fast/stable Kafka.
 With no JVM, no garbage collection !

 ###### How ?

 Not quite as easy as the gRPC & OpenAPi mechnaisms!

-Redpanda re implmemented the [kafka binray protocol](https://kafka.apache.org/protocol#:~:text=Kafka%20uses%20a%20binary%20protocol,of%20the%20following%20primitive%20types.)
+Redpanda re implemented the [kafka binray protocol](https://kafka.apache.org/protocol#:~:text=Kafka%20uses%20a%20binary%20protocol,of%20the%20following%20primitive%20types.)